How to Keep Your Eyes Healthy

 Do you know how many times a day you either unconsciously or consciously rub your irritated eyes to relieve typical symptoms of discomfort, fatigue, or strain?
 Like many of us, the urge is almost a reflexive action, so you probably do not.
 Are you aware of how this unseemly harsh treatment can have detrimental effects on your overall eye health?
 Again, like many of us, you probably do not.
 Keeping the following noteworthy practices in mind will not only safeguard the health of your sensitive eyes themselves, but also the health of the thin skin around them.

-So, why do we do it?
+Why do you do it?

 - Sometimes, you involuntarily rub your eyes to relax the fatigued or strained muscles around them that have been affected by tension caused from heightened stress.
 This deserves the same concept as rubbing a sore muscle after a strenuous workout.
 Gentle massaging increases blood circulation to the injured area bringing relief from the mild discomfort you may be experiencing.
 However, as you will read in a moment, this automatic response does in fact have a negative impact on the overall health of your eyes.